A woman in a wheelchair was injured in a Chandler hit-and-run

 On Friday morning around 6:15 a.m., Chandler Police officers responded to a crash near California Street and Ray Road.
 According to police, a woman in a wheelchair was crossing Ray Road when she was hit by a dark-colored Dodge Caravan traveling west on Ray Road.

-The woman was seriously injured and taken to a nearby hospital, police said.
+The woman was seriously injured and taken to a nearby hospital, police said and she is expected to survive.
 Authorities have not yet released the name of the woman who was injured.

+Cruzita Delagdo said the woman, who lives at a makeshift homeless camp in the area, is well known.

+"She catches your eye.
+So when I saw her there, I immediately knew who she was," Delagdo said.

 According to a statement from a witness, the Caravan fled south on Iowa Street into the nearby neighborhood.
 Chandler police say the driver of the Caravan is described as a man in his late 30's with a mustache who was wearing a dark-colored hat.